 In Dead Beat, the pairings of necromancer with drummer all make perfect sense.
 Cowl is so powerful that he wouldn't have much use for has-been Cassius or a brute like Li Xian, and Kumori's ethics are something neither Grevane nor Corpsetaker would put up with in an underling.
 Grevane wouldn't want Li Xian working for him because the ghoul would be too tempted to eat his corporeal-zombie minions, and he already has all the thugpower he needs: a smart ally like Cassius is much more useful for herding his meat puppets around.
 Cassius has had centuries of experience sharing his mind with a Fallen, so Corpsetaker would be wary of dealing with him closely — who knows what mental defenses he's built up, that could balk her from manipulating his thoughts or usurping his body if she felt the need? — but Li Xian can feel safe from mental usurpation in her company (who would want to be a ghoul?) and gets to snack on her victims, since she only needs peoples' ghosts and minds, not their corpses.
 Sick, but practical.

 At one point, while confessing that he'd been under Senior Council orders to kill warlock Harry if he'd ever stepped out of line, Ebenezar reminds him that it wasn't Harry's fault he'd been raised by that son-of-a-bitch Du Morne.
 Revelations in Changes bring new meaning to this admission, as Ebenezar is Harry's maternal grandfather.
 He wasn't just speaking in the abstract: it was Ebenezar's fault that Harry went into the foster-care system in the first place, because he'd let his estrangement from Margaret go on too long.
 If he'd only swallowed his pride and made up with his daughter in time, he could've claimed custody of his six-year-old grandson after Malcolm's death, and Harry would've had a normal, loving childhood and apprenticeship in Hog Hollow, Missouri.
-And to add some horror to that, DuMorne would still have done what he did to Elaine and likely not been caught unti the damage was far too late to save her.
+And to add some horror to that, DuMorne would still have done what he did to Elaine and likely not been caught until the damage was far too advanced to save her.